TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 How I Made the Decision to Go to Cambodia

-Heading abroad was manageable as I was sure I knew what I was getting into.
-I had visas and passports sorted, tickets bought, and an orphanage to work with in Battambang (N/W Cambodia).
+Heading abroad was manageable, as I was sure I knew what I was getting into.
+I had sorted out visas and passports, bought tickets, and found an orphanage to work with in Battambang (N/W Cambodia).

 Mother and child in Cambodia.